dartwork-repo/dartwork-mpl/docs/_build/html/_sources/gallery/08_colors_images/plot_diverging_sequential.rst.txt

 Diverging and Sequential Colors
 ================================

-Choosing appropriate color schemes for different data types.
+Choose good color schemes for diverging versus sequential data and see when to use each.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-76